A Pennsylvania alert system to reach stranded motorists is coming to Maryland

 Pennsylvania transportation officials developed the system, known as 511PAConnect, with a New Jersey company called Information Logistics.
 It sends an alert to cellphones in the area of a prolonged road closure — typically after vehicles have been stuck for about two hours — with details of the problem and a link to sign up for text message updates.
-It then allows motorists to text directly with state highway officials, such as to tell them where they are trapped and if they need gasoline, baby formula or other help.
+It then allows motorists to text directly with state highway officials, such as to tell them where they are trapped and whether they need gasoline, baby formula or other help.

 It also uses data from INRIX, a Seattle-area traffic analytics firm, to determine the extent of the gridlock.

-Information Logistics has since set up similar systems for highway agencies in New Jersey and Georgia, where the company says it has been used for storms, major collisions, vehicle fires and brush fires.
+Information Logistics has since set up similar systems for highway agencies in New Jersey and Georgia, where the company says they have been used for storms, major collisions, vehicle fires and brush fires.
 Texas and Ohio have recently activated their alert capabilities.

 Maryland is planning to implement the system this summer, and a spokeswoman for the Virginia Department of Transportation said the agency is exploring similar options.